PineappleTwilight/playnite-f95zone/README.md

-## Playnite F95Zone Metadata Plugin (fork)
+## Playnite F95Zone Metadata Plugin (fork #2)

 Since the original plugin fork is no longer being maintained, I decided to fork it.
+This is next level fork chaining right here.

 **You MUST go into plugin settings and use the login button.
 I have removed manual cookie insertion due to various problems/inefficiency.
 You shouldn't need to manually input your cookies anyway.**